 A new report by the Electric Vehicle Council provides data and insights into the nation’s electric vehicle industry.

-The Department of Industry, Innovation and Science says its new Digital Economy and Technology division ramps up existing capability in the Australian Public Service and supports working more closely with the private sector, including big tech firms.
+The former Department of Industry, Innovation and Science says its new Digital Economy and Technology division ramps up existing capability in the Australian Public Service and supports working more closely with the private sector, including big tech firms.

 Monash University has collaborated with industry partners Ausgrid, AusNet Services and Energy Consumers Australia to embark on a 3 year $2.3m research project, to better understand how emerging technologies will impact future energy needs.